Ebin746/admin-next/README.md

 Use the GitHub issue tracker to report bugs or suggest features.
 Please provide detailed information, including steps to reproduce the issue and any relevant error messages.

 Pull Request Submission
-Ensure your code is well-documented, follows the code style guidelines, and passes all tests before submitting a pull request.
+Ensure your code is well-documented, follows the code style guidelines, and passes any automated tests before submitting a pull request.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.